octokit/octokit.rb/CONTRIBUTING.md

 8. Add documentation for your feature or bug fix.
 9. Run `bundle exec rake doc:yard`.
 If your changes are not 100% documented, go back to step 8.
 10. Add, commit, and push your changes.
+For documentation-only fixes, please add "[ci skip]" to your commit message to avoid needless CI builds.
 11. [Submit a pull request.][pr]

 [fork]: https://help.github.com/articles/fork-a-repo